ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An SUEID provides functionality similar to an IEEE LDevID {{IEEE.802.1AR}}.

 There are privacy considerations for SUEIDs.
-See {{ueidprivacyconsiderations}}.
+See {{privacyconsiderations}}.

 A Device Indentifier URN is registered for SUEIDs.
 See {{registerueidurn}}.